 Cleaning Interior Brickwork

 Interior bricks may be dusted with vacuum cleaner dusting attachments.
 Freshen periodically with commercial brick cleaner.
 If the bricks in question were sealed before they were installed, it will be much easier to keep them clean.
-Vacuum regularly, and occasionally damp mop with plain water to remove soil.
-When more heavily soiled, the bricks may have to be cleaned using a mild detergent solution.
+Vacuum regularly, and occasionally damp mop using a string mop with plain water to remove soil.
+When more heavily soiled, the bricks may have to be cleaned using a mild detergent solution and possibly a scrub brush mop as well.
 Rinse them well, and wipe dry for greater sheen.